 Here’s my limeade recipe.
 I hope you love it as much as we do!

-- 2 cups fresh lime juice or bottled lime juice
+- 2 cups lime juice

 - 1 tablespoon lime zest

-- pinch of salt
+- pinch kosher salt

 - cold water